LuciusColt/CAIN/content/Lore/Case File M-0994.md

 ## **VI.
 MEDICAL INQUIRY — DR. JASON KENNEDY**

 Next morning:
-Vivienne and Joselyn visited the **Women’s & Children’s Medical Center.**
+Vivienne and Lilith visited the **Women’s & Children’s Medical Center.**
 Vivienne posed as a concerned friend; Dr. Kennedy accepted as a walk-in consult.
 From him they secured: